sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/best-practice/index.md

 We've been trying out alerts in Grafana for a while and it works really good for us.
 Checkout the [alert section]({{site.baseurl}}/documentation/sitespeed.io/alerts/) in the docs.

 ## Difference in metrics between WebPageTest and sitespeed.io
-Now and then it pops up an issue on Github where users ask why some metrics differs between WebPageTest and sitespeed.io.
+Now and then it pops up an issue on GitHub where users ask why some metrics differs between WebPageTest and sitespeed.io.

 There's a couple of things to know that differs between WebPageTest and Browsertime/sitespeed.io but first I wanna say that it is wrong to compare between tools, it is right to continuously compare within the same tool to find regressions :)